brianlam38/AWS-Certified-Security-Specialty/Chapter 2 - IAM, S3 and Security Policies.md

 * S3 ACL's: Legacy access control for enforcing access to S3 OBJECTS.
 * S3 policy conflicts: see _policy conflict diagram_ above (IMPORTANT).
 * aws:SecureTransport: restrict S3 bucket access to only HTTPS.
-* Cross-Region-Replication:
+* Cross-Region-Replication (CRR):
     * Delete markers are replicated, deleted versions of files are NOT replicated.
     * Versioning must be enabled.
-    * Possible to use CRR from one AWS account to another.
+    * Possible to use CRR from one AWS account to another
+    * SSL is enabled by default when you configure CRR
     * IAM role must have permissions to replicate objects in destination bucket.
     * Scenario: replicate CloudTrail logs to separate AWS audit account (can only send data there, not read/write).